ggnkua/zest/docs/hard_disk.md

 whose contained files will be present as a disk drive on the Atari system.
 This way, files are directly accessible both on Linux and the Atari, making file exchange easier between systems, allowing the use of networked drives, etc.
+It is an alternative to using disk image files.

 The GEMDOS drive is materialised as a specific ACSI drive unit, that will use the first ACSI ID that is not assigned to a disk image file.